 - The elements of an effective harassment training program

 - Environmental risk factors that should be considered when dealing with sexual harassment prevention and policy enforcement

 - Business reasons for stopping and preventing harassment

 “As can be seen in the media, sexual harassment can happen anywhere and prevention should be a priority on every employer’s action list,” Daniels says.
 “We hope that this event not only opened people’s eyes to the importance of being proactive when dealing with sexual harassment but also provided practical guidance that attendees can implement at their own workplace.”

-For an excerpt of the presentation, along with added information, click here, and for a copy of the EEOC Report, click here.
+For an excerpt of the presentation, along with added information, click here.